-Strategic pillars

-Sustainable Growth

-Growth is crucial to the success of any organisation and has been a strategic driver of the Fund for many years.
-Continuing to grow will enable us to maintain our competitive advantages and leverage them in members' best financial interests.
-Growing sustainably means we will grow in a way that doesn't jeopardise the values of the Fund and ensures we make the right decisions as we continue to deliver for members.

-Market Leading Performance

-Investment performance is central to achieving our strategic goals, as is ensuring we are a globally mature organisation, under-pinned by a highperforming workforce.
+Strategic pillars Market Leading Performance Distinct Member Proposition Scale Benefits Trust and Leadership e sation gic g to ive age st wing will esn't of we ns as for Investment performance is central to achieving our strategic goals, as is ensuring we are a globally mature organisation, under-pinned by a high- performing workforce.
 We will implement investment strategies to maintain our position as a top decile performer versus Australian peers.
-We also aim to deliver a sustainable model to attract and retain diverse and global talent, grow leadership capabilities and promote an inclusive, safe and enabling work environment.

-Distinct Member Proposition

-'Member offer' means the products we offer and the services, information, advice, help and guidance we provide to members.
-With changing member preferences, increasing engagement and access to new and improved digital services, it's vital that we focus on improving and simplifying our offer and providing a more personalised experience to members to deliver a worldclass member proposition.
+We also aim to deliver a sustainable model to attract and retain diverse and global talent, grow leadership capabilities and promote an inclusive, 'Member offer' means the products we offer and the services, information, advice, help and guidance we provide to members.
+With changing member preferences, increasing engagement and access to new and improved digital services, it's vital that we focus on improving and simplifying our offer and providing a more personalised experience to members to deliver a world- class member proposition.

-Scale Benefits

 One of the benefits of being a large and growing fund is the efficiencies and cost savings that can be achieved for members.
 As part of the 2030 Strategy we will evolve our internal processes and practices and focus on ways to optimise and modernise our business for the benefit of members and colleagues.
 We will make decisions now with the view to the future, so the Fund can continue to sustainably grow and mature over time.

-Trust and Leadership

-We will continue to work to earn the trust placed in us by members, through good governance, clear accountabilities and a fully integrated risk management framework underpinning our members first culture.
-We will also act as Australia's leading superannuation fund for members by maintaining a strong brand, supporting the Australian economy, our communities and advocating on behalf of members' interests.
+We will continue to work to earn the trust placed in us by members, through good governance, clear accountabilities and a fully integrated risk management framework underpinning our member first culture.
+We will also act as Australia's leading superannuation fund for members by maintainin a strong brand, supporting the Australian economy, our communities and advocating on behalf of members' interests.

-FY22 Fund Scorecard

-We track our progress towards 2030 against the following metrics:
+ning ng

-Strategic pillar Metric Status Sustainable Growth Market share of accumulation accounts Achieved Market share of pension accounts Achieved IT Process and Operations maturity rating Achieved Market Leading Performance Net investment outperformance vs peer median (+140bps) over rolling three years Not Achieved Average balance of a 55 year-old member Not Achieved Performance Enablement Index (PEI) Achieved Distinct Member Proposition Brand Preference score Achieved Customer Ease score Not Achieved Strategic Net Promoter Score Achieved Scale Benefits Operating cost per member Achieved Total fees on a \$50,000 account with the Balanced investment option Achieved Insurance costs vs peer set Achieved Trust and Leadership Reputation score Achieved Members First Culture score Achieved Enterprise Risk Culture Indicator Achieved
+Strategic pillar Metric Status Market share of accumulation accounts Achieved Sustainable Growth Market share of pension accounts Achieved IT Process and Operations maturity rating Achieved Mariliat Net investment outperformance vs peer median (+140bps) over rolling three years Not Achieved Market Leading Performance Average balance of a 55 year-old member Not Achieved Fenomance Performance Enablement Index (PEI) Achieved Distinct Brand Preference score Achieved Distinct Member Proposition Customer Ease score Not Achieved Strategic Net Promoter Score Achieved Operating cost per member Achieved Scale Benefits Total fees on a \$50,000 account with the Balanced investment option Achieved Insurance costs vs peer set Achieved Reputation score Achieved Trust and Leadership Members First Culture score Achieved Enterprise Risk Culture Indicator Achieved